How a Mommy Capstone Project was born…

 Learn from the examples around you

 As the kid-focused phase of my life started to wind down, I thought about what I wanted next.
 We were visiting colleges and discussing with friends what mattered in education.
-I kept hearing about the value of a senior capstone project to integrate the last few years of learning.
+I keep hearing about the value of a senior capstone project to integrate the last few years of learning.
 Why should the young have all the fun?
 I decided to do a mommy capstone project and STEMshoots was born.

 Photo credit goes to the wonderful Susan Peterson.